Content Marketing

 To further define branded content, let's take a look at some of its main characteristics:

-Although it can adopt the format of a classic video spot, this content is based more on the intangible qualities of the brand than on the specific products it offers.
+1. Although it can adopt the format of a classic video spot, this content is based more on the intangible qualities of the brand than on the specific products it offers.

-More than looking for a direct sale or conversion, this type of content tries to impact the audience and spark conversation around the brand.
+2. More than looking for a direct sale or conversion, this type of content tries to impact the audience and spark conversation around the brand.
 Therefore, the key metrics to measure the success of branded content tend to focus on things like shares, likes, and the number of mentions.

-Using emotion for the purpose of persuasion goes back to the times of Aristotle but it's still an effective technique today.
+4. Using emotion for the purpose of persuasion goes back to the times of Aristotle, but it's still an effective technique today.
 Branded content does not necessarily seek to use rational arguments about why a brand is better than the competition, but instead connects with the audience on a more intimate level.

-In essence, this type of content seeks to tell a story about the brand to the viewer, with protagonists, as well as a beginning, middle, and end.
+5. In essence, this type of content seeks to tell a story about the brand to the viewer, with protagonists, as well as a beginning, middle, and end.

-Branded content is a very flexible concept, so it can be adapted for many different formats like video, podcasts, interactive formats, video games, events, or even combine several of these to tell the history of the brand.
+6. Branded content is a very flexible concept, so it can be adapted for many different formats like video, podcasts, interactive formats, video games, events, or even combining several of these to tell the history of the brand.
 Similarly, there are many different ways to spread this content, from apps to social networks to the brand's website.

-It is very common for brands to collaborate with film directors or other renowned professionals to create their most outstanding content.
+7. It is very common for brands to collaborate with film directors or other renowned professionals to create their most outstanding content.
 But the collaborations don't end there.
 User-generated content is also a popular resource, allowing users themselves to tell their stories about the brand and thus get involved while providing content.

 What Is Not Branded Content?